What is a planned maintenance window?

 After the update is applied, Microsoft validates that it was successful, and that the environment is running as expected.
 As part of this validation, Microsoft runs some basic verification tests to make sure that Microsoft Dynamics 365 for Finance and Operations can be used to complete transactions.

-How do I reschedule the planned maintenance?
+Can I reschedule the planned maintenance?

+We do not offer an option to reschedule a planned maintenance.
+However, you can select to be excluded from the maintenance cycle for the current month.
 We plan to add this option into LCS so that you can reschedule an update directly through LCS.

 How do I report an issue that is identified during validation of the updates that were applied to the environment?